 Mrs Dawn McGrath has been a parent of Holy Family RC Primary School for almost 4 years.
 She has two children in school and is a regional retail manager and trainer.

 Mr Gander joined the Governing Board in Spring 2017.
 He has one child in KS1.
 His professional life is based in Health & Safety for a global oil blending and manufacturing company.

 There are no Associate Governors on the board presently.
 Our Governing Board is served by Governors who do not have equivalent roles in other schools or Governing Boards.
 Each year, Governors are required to declare any business or financial interest in the work of the school or Governing Board.
 The most recent declaration can be found here.
-The full details of Governor membership and terms of office can be found here.
+The Governor terms of office can be found here.